DistributedCollective/zero/README.md

 When a borrower closes their active Trove, this gas compensation is refunded: 50 ZUSD is burned from the gas pool's balance, and the corresponding 50 ZUSD debt on the Trove is cancelled.

-The purpose of the 50 ZUSD Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current ETH price.
+The purpose of the 50 ZUSD Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current rBTC price.

 ### Liquidation